-This guide provides links to resources for physics students and is designed to make navigation quick and efficient.
+This guide provides links to resources for Physics students and is designed to make navigation quick and efficient.
 Quality navigation is critical!
-It does save your time and efforts.
-If you need help finding information or would like to suggest resources that need to be included in this guide, please contact firstname.lastname@example.org .
+It does save you time and effort.
+If you need help finding information or would like to suggest resources that need to be included in this guide, please contact one of the librarians listed on the side.

-When searching for journal articles, an indexing and abstracting databases are usually the best place to begin.
-The databases listed below provide access to international scientific and technical literature in physics, electrical engineering, electronics, communications, control engineering, computers, computing, information technology, manufacturing, production and mechanical engineering.
+When searching for journal articles, indexing, and abstracting databases are usually the best place to begin.
+The databases listed below provide access to international scientific and technical literature in physics, electrical engineering, electronics, communications, control engineering, computers, computing, information technology, manufacturing, production, and mechanical engineering.
 Many records supply full-text linking.
 Below are some recommended databases for research in Physics.

 Unlimited simultaneous users.